SoftUni/Programming-Basics-Book-JS-EN/chapter-00-preface.md

 </tr></table>

 ## About Software University(SoftUni)
 [The Software University (SoftUni)](https://softuni.bg) is **the largest training center for software engineers in Bulgaria**.
 Tens of thousands of students pass through it every year.
-SoftUni opened in 2014 as a continuation of **[Phd.
-Svetlin Nakov's](http://nakov.com)** efforts to build **framed software specialists** through real, modern and quality education, which combines fundamental knowledge with modern software technologies and many practices.
+SoftUni opened in 2014 as a continuation of **[Svetlin Nakov PhD's](http://nakov.com)** efforts to build **framed software specialists** through real, modern and quality education, which combines fundamental knowledge with modern software technologies and many practices.

 The Software University provides **quality education**, **occupation**, **work** and **the opportunity to acquire a bachelor's degree** for programmers, software engineers and IT professionals.
 SoftUni builds an extremely successful lasting **relationship between education and industry**, collaborating with hundreds of software companies, **providing work and internships** to its students, providing quality specialists for the software industry and directly meeting the needs of employers through the learning process.